lest-xu/bucs602termp/README.md

 This README.md file provides an overview of the assignments functionality implemented for term project Li Xu- CS602 S2 2024.
 A shopping cart application for a grocery online store, a customer will be able to add products into cart and checkout, an admin can manage a list of products and view/modify the customer's orders.

+Video Presentation for demo and code walkthrough [here](https://youtu.be/NWiXFS-aw0A).
 ## Table of Contents

 - [Technologies Used](#technologies-used)